 One "mistake" I made in the equations was that both equations with negative slopes also had negative y-intercepts...this led some students to incorrect conclusions, so I changed that for next year.
-The fixed worksheet is here, if you'd like to use it:)
+The fixed worksheet can be downloaded by selecting the button below, if you'd like to use it:)

-Today's thinking day is my favorite kind of day:)
+Today's thinking about slope is my favorite kind of day:-)

 Hey there!
 I'm Ellie - here to share math fun, best practices, and engaging, challenging, easy-prep activities ideas!